This document provides a reference for the following Figure class objects:

 The loudest event is displayed as a gold star at its

-position given by the values in columns x
+position given by the values in columns x, and y,

 and those values are displayed in a text box.